ArshitaKalra/DL_MNIST/README.md

 # DL_MNIST
-Classification of MNIST dataset using Keras
+Classification of Handwritten numbers in MNIST dataset using Keras